ensisoft/detonator/README.md

   * Styling support through JSON style files *and* material system integration
   * Virtual key support and mouse input support
   * Scripting support for integrating with the game
+* Tilemap builder for tile based worlds
+  * Multiple render and data layers
+  * Isometric (dimetric) and axis aligned top down support
+  * Combines with scene and its entities!
 * Physics engine based on Box2D
 * Demo content and starter content
 * Game content packaging for native and HTML5/WASM (with Emscripten)